Our gay city guide to Chisinau with tips on the gay scene, activities, cool restaurants, accommodation, and how to stay safe.

 The Orheiul Vechi Monastery is one of the most impressive and unique things we’ve seen in all our travels.
 It’s a 13th-century cave monastery carved into a massive limestone cliff, located out in the Moldovan countryside.
 We even spotted a fabulous bit of rainbow art in the church’s ceiling.
 Now a UNESCO World Heritage Site, it can be a hassle getting out there on your own, so joining a tour is the easiest way to visit and even get to try some local food in the nearby villages.
 The views from the monastery over the surrounding landscape are just incredible and definitely worth the trip.

 Transnistria is the breakaway part of Moldova.
-They want to be an independent nation, rejecting Moldova and instead, looking to Mother Russia who supports them financially.
-Transnistria has its own flag, its own national anthem, currency, military, government and laws.
+They want to be an independent nation, rejecting Moldova and instead, looking to Mother Russia which supports them financially.
+Transnistria has its own flag, its own national anthem, currency, military, government, and laws.
 They speak Russian, whereas in Moldova they mainly speak Romanian (with some Russian).
 One of the highlights of this fascinating region is the fortress in the city called Bender.
 Yes, that's right…Bender!
 It's quite pretty and you'll be treated to lovely views from the battlements.
 Learn more about the area by joining a history tour of Transnistria.

 While Orheiul Monastery is the most famous, there's another stunning one well worth a visit only about an hour from Chisinau: Curchi Monastery.
 It's located quite close to Orheuil Vechi, but is rather difficult to get to by yourself so we recommend joining a tour to both of these beautiful monasteries.
 Located in the Vatici valley on a bank of the Vatic River, Curchi Monastery is a beautiful baroque structure ringed by gardens and orchards.
 The perfect spot for a romantic photo!
-The cathedral's tower is the highest in the country, rising up 57 metres above the surrounding hills covered in trees.
+The cathedral's tower is the highest in the country, rising up 57 meters above the surrounding hills covered in trees.

 Soroca Town & Fortress

-Soroca is a small town near the Ukrainian border which is famous for the middle-age Soroca Fortress.
+Soroca is a small town near the Ukrainian border that is famous for the middle-aged Soroca Fortress.
 Established in 1499 by Stefan cel Mare, we love the rounded towers with those cute little roofs that look like wizard's hats!
 You can join a tour to Soroca Fortress and the town of Soroca as well, where you can see sights like the Candle of Gratitude Monument which is built on the rocks over the Nistru River.
 ‘Gypsy Hill' is another fascinating part of Soroca, where you can see elaborate mansions built by Roma residents to show their success after centuries of discrimination.

 If you feel like going shopping during your time in Chisinau, head to the local mall, MallDova.
 Is that not the best punny name for a shopping mall ever?
 MallDova is the biggest and newest shopping mall in the city, opened in 2008 after an investment of €50 million.
-There are lots of big European brands for clothing, jewellery, shoes, books, cosmetics, homewares and more.
+There are lots of big European brands for clothing, jewelry, shoes, books, cosmetics, homewares and more.
 The facility also houses some nice restaurants and cafes, as well as fast food joints like McDonald's and KFC.
 There's also a cinema if you want to catch a movie and a fun Rock & Roll Bowling alley, with its own cocktail bar!

-Castel MIMI is a really cool mix of winery, resort, museum, art gallery and restaurant in a stunning chateau about 45 minutes from Chisinau.
+Castel MIMI is a really cool mix of winery, resort, museum, art gallery, and restaurant in a stunning chateau about 45 minutes from Chisinau.
 We joined a tour and wine tasting at Castel MIMI, where we learned more about the history of the winery which was first built in 1901.
 There were plenty of chances to sample different wines with some tasty canapes.
 The winery's restaurant “The White Owl” serves traditional dishes with French influences of the “Provence” style, like chicken liver pate, coq au vin and Moldovan snails in butter sauce with vegetables picked from the castle's garden.
 Soooo good!

 Moldovan Food and Drink